nawicool/Sockets/README.md

 # Sockets
-Use "telnet IP_ADD PORTNO" command if u  have command line system to test the server.
 1. client_first.c --> simple client socket programm with descriptions
 2. client_Asking_HTTP.c--> client asking for HTTP data from apache server on port 80
 3. Client_Asking_HTTP_Saving.c --> client ask for HTTP data and save on file.
 It also eliminate the header.